-Outpour of community support continues for families of teens killed, hurt in high-speed police chase crash
+Outpouring of community support continues for victims' families after deadly police pursuit

 Latest Weather Blog

-Outpour of community support continues for families of teens killed, hurt in high-speed police chase crash
+Outpouring of community support continues for victims' families after deadly police pursuit

 BRUSLY - Liam Dunn, the third victim in a deadly crash that resulted from a high-speed police chase and a Brusly High alum, is still reported to be in critical condition.